1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14- It displays line containing pattern "root"
-15- It displays the number of lines that contains the pattern "bin" 16- It displays lines containing the pattern "root" 17- It displays all the lines in the file that does not contain bin
+15- It displays the number of lines that contains the pattern "bin" 16- It displays lines containing the pattern "root" 17- It displays all the lines in the file that does not contain "bins" 18- It displays all the lines of a file starting with a letter